odoo3w/odoorpc2/README.rst

     # read other field in sale.order, maybe set by onchange
     so.amount_total

-    # commit all changed, call create for new sale.order, or write for exist sale.order
+    # commit all changed, call create for new, or write for update
     so.commit()

 See the documentation for more details and features.